 Grand Canyon Education, Inc. (together with its subsidiaries, the "Company" or "GCE") is a publicly traded education services company dedicated to serving colleges and universities.
 GCE has developed significant technological solutions, infrastructure and operational processes to provide services to these institutions on a large scale.
-GCE's most significant university partner is Grand Canyon University ("GCU"), an Arizona non-profit corporation that operates a comprehensive regionally accredited university that offers graduate and undergraduate degree programs, emphases and certificates across nine colleges both online and on ground at its campus in Phoenix, Arizona.
+GCE's most significant university partner is Grand Canyon University ("GCU"), an Arizona non-profit corporation that operates a comprehensive regionally accredited university that offers graduate and undergraduate degree programs, emphases and certificates across nine colleges both online, on ground at its campus in Phoenix, Arizona and at two off-site classroom and laboratory sites.